German lawmakers demand release of Nasrin Sotoudeh | DW | 12.11.2020

 A group of German lawmakers released a signed statement on Thursday demanding the "unconditional" permanent release of Iranian human rights activist Nasrin Sotoudeh, who was named a Right Livelihood Laureate last month.

-Nasrin Sotoudeh is a political prisoner in the notorious Evin Prison in Tehran and earlier this year went on a two-month hunger strike to highlight her own plight.
+The 38 signatories included Bundestag Vice-President Claudia Roth, Dr Anton Hofreiter (Chairperson of the Green Parliamentary group), Gyde Jensen (FDP), Bärbel Kofler (SPD), Gysi Gregor (Die Linke) and Michael Brand (CDU).

-The letter, along with a video message and the social media campaign #StandUp4Nasrin, comes just days after Iranian authorities released Sotoudeh for a temporary medical leave.
+The letter, along with a video message and the social media campaign #StandUp4Nasrin, comes just days after Iranian authorities released Sotoudeh on temporary medical leave.

+Together with the Right Livelihood Foundation, the lawmakers demanded that Iranian authorities free Sotoudeh permanently and drop all charges against her.

+The open letter also urges Iran to guarantee that all human rights defenders are able to carry out their activities without fear of reprisals.

 Read more: Iran's Nasrin Sotoudeh — from human rights lawyer to hunger striker

-Given Sotoudeh’s precarious health condition, they also call for providing her with the medical care she needs.

-Lastly, the open letter also urges Iran to guarantee that all human rights defenders are able to carry out their activities without fear of reprisals.

-In a video released alongside the open letter, parliamentarians call for international support for Sotoudeh, urging everyone to "Stand up for Nasrin."
+In a video released alongside the open letter, parliamentarians called for international support for Sotoudeh, urging everyone to "Stand up for Nasrin."

 The online campaign launched by the Right Livelihood Foundation in coordination with PEN America, using the hashtag #StandUp4Nasrin, is meant to gather support for Sotoudeh around the world.